Provar

 Above: Set up the Test case and perform the Web (REST) request.

-In the Connection Name list, click the TestRail connection; that you passed in the above Web connect step.
+Click the TestRail connection you passed in the above Web connect step in the Connection Name list.

-Create a Test Run in TestRail through Provar in the Resource URL field with the end point: “/index.php?/api/v2/add_run/:project_id“ where :project_id is the id of the project created in TestRail.
+Create a Test Run in TestRail through Automation in the Resource URL field with the endpoint: “/index.php?/api/v2/add_run/:project_id“ where :project_id is the id of the project created in TestRail.
 For more info, please refer to Projects

 • In the REST Type field, select Generic REST Service.